 Made especially for diabetic dogs, the recipe for Old Dog Diabetic Dog Treats includes healthy herbs and natural foods, with no chemicals, dyes, or other additives.
 Each treat has only 10 calories.

 If you make your own dog treats, you can limit the amount of food that your dog gets through dog treats.
 Just make them smaller than your dog’s regular treats.
 For example, you might try making these homemade training treats or mini bones.

 If your dog’s treatment schedule is followed faithfully, your dog should be able to live an almost normal, healthy lifestyle.
-Dog diabetes mellitus, while serious, is also manageable.
+Diabetes mellitus, like other hormone disorders is serious, but it is also manageable.